 Billion Baby Turtles has partnered with the J Berman Memorial Foundation to offer grants to innovative sea turtle conservation programs.
-Priority will be given to nesting beach conservation programs that are early stage and have clear conservation outcomes for priority species though we will also consider new and innovative outreach and educational programs with clear results.
+Priority will be given to nesting beach conservation programs that are early stage, those that have little access to other funding, and have clear conservation outcomes for priority species.
 Funding will be offered for projects for up to 3 years, renewed annually based on achieving pre-determined metrics.

 Pre-proposals will be accepted until January 15th, 2019.
 Download the pre-proposal form below.

 Applicants will be notified by February 15th about submitting a full proposal.
 Up to five projects will be selected for full proposals.

 Full proposals will be due by March 15th, 2019.

 Those selected for full proposals will have meetings scheduled to discuss their applications after the submission date, either at the International Sea Turtle Symposium in Charleston or by phone/Skype if not attending.

 Final decisions will be made by April 15th, 2019.

 Grants may be renewed upon completion of reporting and depending upon successful completion of project deliverables.